-- Receiving noncustodial parent employment information through interfaces. - Alerting child support case worker of information received. - Issuing notice A823, which is a combination of notice A818, Order/Notice to Withhold Income for Child Support, and notice A433, Notice of Income Withholding, automatically within two business days of receipt to the employer when employment information is received from the National Directory of New Hires (noted in ACTN with W4) or the State Directory of New Hires (noted in action with NHIR).
+- Receiving noncustodial parent employment information through interfaces. - Alerting child support case worker of information received. - Issuing notice A823, which is a combination of notice A818 Order/Notice to Withhold Income for Child Support, A433 Cover Letter W/H Order, Notice of Income Withholding, A750 Delinquency Notice and a record of accounting automatically within two business days of receipt to the employer and to the noncustodial parent when employment information is received from the National Directory of New Hires (noted in ACTN with W4) or the State Directory of New Hires (noted in action with NHIR).
 This information is considered verified upon receipt.
 No child support case worker intervention is necessary.
 This notice complies with PRWORA mandates requiring the use of a standardized order for income withholding.

-When METSS issues the A823, all case workers with a case involving the noncustodial parent receive an alert stating: "Employer income withholding notice sent based on NDNH/SDNH info- Use ACTN to view notice."
-If necessary, the case worker must send the A750, Delinquency Notice, and affidavit of accounting according to the policy above.
+When METSS issues the A823, all case workers with a case involving the noncustodial parent receive an alert stating: "Employer Income Withholding Notice Sent Based On NDNH/SDNH Info- Use ACTN To View Notice."